 What is cacao?
 Well, any chocolate lover can probably tell you that cacao is the main ingredient of this sweet, melting food of love.
 And in fact, it also holds the key to the benefits of dark chocolate.
-But do you know the origins of cacao or, for that matter, what makes this ingredient one of the most compelling in the world?
+But do you know the origins of cacao and what makes cacao aphrodisiac?

 Cacao is a tree native to tropical climates.
 (You may have noticed an origin stamped out the outside of a chocolate bar with the name of an exotic location like Ghana, Ecuador or the Ivory Coast.)
 It’s the seed of this tree, sometimes called a cacao pod or even a cocoa bean, from which chocolate is made.

 Theobromine – a key to the benefits of dark chocolate

 To understand the benefits of dark chocolate as a supposed health food and aphrodisiac, we need to first get to know Theobromine.
 Theobroma cacao is the name given to the seed of cacao trees.
 And the main active alkaloid found within these seeds is theobromine, which is thought to be pretty powerful, nutritionally.
 In fact, the compound’s characteristics include the ability to energize and heal our bodies.

 Is theobromine a stimulant like caffeine?

 Theobromine itself is considered a stimulant.
 Its effect is caffeine-like.
 Although it does not have caffeine, it causes stimulation in the heart and nervous system that’s similar to caffeine.
 (This is actually the reason dogs shouldn’t have chocolate.
-The stimulating effects can cause a serious healthy risk to their systems.)
+The stimulating effects can cause a serious health risk to their systems.)

 Chocolate is believed to contain caffeine.
-However there is recent speculation that the caffeine-like effects of chocolate may come strictly from its theobromine and phenylethylamine, a natural amphetamine linked with romance.
+However, there is recent speculation that the caffeine-like effects of chocolate may come strictly from its theobromine and phenylethylamine, also called PEA, a natural amphetamine linked with romance.